Nike Free RN CMTR Review Facts

 This shoe is somewhat stylish, appealing to minimalist

 cues.
-The shoes do not look "busy" in term of appearance, and to many runners the aesthetics fall more on the inviting side rather than aggressive styling.
-The style is very safe with the ability to compliment a plethora of color palettes on any running attire
+The shoes do not look "busy" in term of appearance, and to many runners, the aesthetics fall more on the inviting side rather than aggressive styling.
+The style is very safe with the ability to complement a plethora of color palettes on any running attire

 you may own.